calmm-js/partial.lenses/README.md

 so that when the `text` property is set to `undefined`, the result will be `undefined` rather than merely an object without the `text` property.

-If we remove all of the titles, we get the required value:
+If we remove all of the titles, we get an empty array:

 ```js
 L.set(L.seq(textIn("sv"),